edgedock/docker-chaos/README.md

 The only files that need to be changed is the hzn.json in each sub-directory to point it at the desired docker hub repository.

+The business policy applies the same constraint for all the services, namely the property 'chaos_test' equal to 'yes'.